Shang Chunsong: 2019

 In 2019 it was announced that she had returned to the sport after a video surfaced of her performing a floor routine at a small domestic meet in March.
 She was then listed as a participant for the Chinese National Championships, competing for a new province after a coaching change.
 At the national championships she qualified for finals in the All-around, where she finished off the podium and floor exercise, where she once again won the national title.

+Parkour career

+Shang discovered parkour while studying at the Central China Normal University.
+She was intrigued by the sport's "creativity and freedom".
+In her international debut in parkour, Shang won gold at the 2024 Montpellier World Cup in freestyle, earning China its first gold medal at a Parkour World Cup.
+The following year Shang won gold at the 2024 Parkour World Championships.
+At the 2025 World Games Shang won gold, completing her "Grand Slam" in Parkour.

 Eponymous skill

 Shang has one eponymous skill listed in the Code of Points.